20 Weird and Unique Things to do in NYC, USA (The Ultimate Guide)

-To the uninitiated, graffiti can look like mindless vandalisation but those with a discerning eye can see it for what it really is: art.
+To the uninitiated, graffiti can look like mindless vandalization but those with a discerning eye can see it for what it really is: art.

-One of those visionaries was Harlem community leader Ray “Sting Ray” Rodriguez, who designated this area in the Manhattan neighbourhood as a place where up-and-coming street artists could hone their skills.
+One of those visionaries was Harlem community leader Ray “Sting Ray” Rodriguez, who designated this area in the Manhattan neighborhood as a place where up-and-coming street artists could hone their skills.

 Since then, for over 30 years the best on the scene have used the space to demonstrate their work and at any one-time pieces done by some of the world’s most recognized graffiti artists can be seen.
 Find out more about the Graffiti Hall of Fame.

 Perhaps the tradition of putting padlocks of love on bridges is more of a European thing to do – whatever the reason, for once the usually trendsetting city of New York was slow off the mark when it came to this phenomenon.